Skip to main content

 Texas couple works with a divorce mediator.

-The Texas Office of Court Administration recommends that anyone going through divorce should consult with a family law attorney, but it is especially important to do so if any of the following apply to your case:
+The Texas Office of Court Administration recommends that anyone going through a divorce consult a family law attorney.
+This is especially important if any of the following apply to your divorce case:

-• You and your spouse do not agree on divorce issues such as division of community property, child custody, child support, or spousal support (alimony)
+• You and your spouse disagree on the division of community property, child custody, child support, or spousal support (alimony)

-• There is domestic violence or threats of domestic violence in your case
+• There is family violence or threats of domestic violence in your case

-• You or your spouse has a lot of debt
+• You or your spouse have a lot of debt

-• You will need alimony (spousal support) to support yourself after the divorce
+• You will need alimony to support yourself after the divorce

 • You have a child with special needs